Unrealized Projects 1930-1934

 DESPERATE (1931/32)

 Mercedes de Acosta was eager to write a script for Greta.
-One day Thalberg gave his okay and Mercedes started writing a screenplay.
-Some time later she gave him her finished script, entitled Desperate.
+One day Thalberg gave his okay and some time later she gave him her finished script, titled Desperate.

 A vengeful Erik begins her reckless adult life.
 She is beautiful, polished, arrogant, wild and now irrevocably estranged from her father.
 When her companion, Toto, is killed in a club in Harlem, Erik disguises herself as a boy to avert a scandal and leaves town.